Glenorchy Centre, Chapel Lane, Wirksworth, Derbyshire, DE4 4FF

 August 20th 2017

-Boo a stay at the Glenorchy Centre is in the picturesque town of Wirksworth on the fringes of the Peak District
+Book a stay at the Glenorchy Centre is in the picturesque town of Wirksworth on the fringes of the Peak District.
+There is a choice of pubs, coffee shops, restaurants and small independent shops to explore.

 Discover the Derbyshire Dales with your friends by bringing your group or extended family for a stay at the Glenorchy Centre.
 The centre is in the pretty picturesque town of Wirksworth on the fringes of the Peak District.
 The Glenorcy Centre sleeps up to 26 people but also welcomes smaller groups.
 There is a large hall for your groups activities with a stage if you fancy an impromptu performance.
 The centre has a self catering kitchen, dining room and sleeping accommodation in bunks.
 The Glenorchy Centre is on a cobbled street in the centre of the pretty market town surrounded by the beautiful countryside of the Derbyshire Dales.
 There a choice of pubs, coffee shops, restaurants and small independent shops to explore.
 Also a chippy for a quick hot meal after a day out on the hills.
 Book now to grab a weekend in the sunny Derbyshire Dales, plenty of availability mid week.